Skip to main content

 Common and Costly Error

 Using indoor or lightly treated timber (UC1/UC2) outdoors almost guarantees premature failure within 2-5 years.
 Always match treatment class to actual exposure conditions.
+If you're sticking a post in the ground, UC4 is the minimum you should be looking for.
+It might hold up for a while and look fine on the surface, but the rot will be working quietly from the inside.

 5 Protection Selector Tool